Moving to Canada to Play Poker – FAQ

 There are some Canadian banks that are more online gambling-friendly then others (notably CIBC).
 This will also prevent third party fees.

 If grinding on multiple sites and table selecting on each one, there are always enough good games running.
 That said, the ideal hours are afternoon (1-7pm) and the wee hours of the morning (1-6am).

-As a foreigner, you will not have to pay taxes for poker.
+As a foreigner, you will not have to.
 As a Canadian pro, yes.